RichardPHarris/Personal-Projects/README.md

 ## Step 3 - Retrive and modify webhook

 Return to the integrations section on discord and open your webhooks.
-Your webook should be saved here, click on it and press "Copy Webhook URL"
+Your webhook should be saved here, click on it and press "Copy Webhook URL"

 Before we paste it into the appropriate location, we will need to modify this link to ensure it runs correctly.